sokil/php-mongo/README.md

 ### Comparing queries

-If you want to cache your results or want to compare to queries, you need some identifier which unambiguously identify query.
+If you want to cache your search results or want to compare two queries, you need some identifier which unambiguously identify query.
 You can use `Cursor::getHash()` for that reason: